Agent Claws

 What are Agent Claws?

-Agent Claws are an open format for work you would normally hand to a coding agent so it can run on its own.
-At its core, a claw is a job described by a single CLAW.md file.
+Agent Claws are an open format for asynchronous agents, work you would normally hand to an agent, packaged so it can run unattended.
+A claw runs when something triggers it, a schedule, an event such as a webhook, or a manual run.
+At its core, a claw is an agent described by a single CLAW.md file.
 The file holds YAML frontmatter, with name and description at minimum, followed by one or more ordered tasks.
 There are no companion directories, scripts, or assets.
 Everything the claw needs lives in the one file.

 CLAW.md